oorestisime/oasome/src/md/mayan/index.md

 ![Palenque view 2](palenque3.jpg)

 <tip title="Hiring a guide">
-We mostly avoid getting guides, we feel that with enough research before you can get most of the information that will stick with you in the aftermath.
+We mostly avoid hiring guides, we feel that with enough research before you can get most of the information that will stick with you in the aftermath.
 If you are expecting to get enough information from the different signs and plates around the ruins then be prepared to be a bit disappointed.
-While there are tons of it we found out they lacked a bit in details.
+While there are tons of them we found out they lacked a bit in details.
 <br />
 It felt like that both Palenque and Chichen Itza justified the need for a guide.
 We didn't regret not hiring one but in the end we felt we would have learnt a few more things in the process.
 </tip>